 3. Do not put your life on pause.

 Toward the end of pregnancy, many women stop planning events or committing to things with the assumption they may have a baby.
-They decline an invitation to a girl’s night, cancel their weekly dinner with family, etc. But don’t do this.
+They will decline an invitation to a girl’s night, cancel their weekly dinner with family, etc. But don’t do this.
 I encourage you to do the opposite.
-Plan all the normal stuff you normally shoot for, maybe even more.
-This way you do not feel like the only thing you have to do is focus on when baby is coming!
+Plan all the usual stuff you usually shoot for, maybe even more.
+This way, you do not feel like the only thing you have to do is focus on when baby is coming!
 Because it can be like watching grass grow.
 And if baby does come, people will understand what kept you from showing up!

 4. Focus on growth and bonding activities with your existing children.

 Since it is obvious that once baby comes, your ability to focus on your existing child will be harder at first, use the final stretch of pregnancy to focus on them!
 You will long for those days when you’re trying to be with them and breastfeed a newborn.
 Finish their baby book.
 Teach them to ride a bike.
 Do a project in their room.
 Try and read all the books in the house together.
 Do whatever sounds fun and allows you to savor this special time!

 5. Make a list of odds and ends around the house that you never get to (or just fun projects).
 And see how many you can cross off.
 Make it a contest with yourself!

 Notoriously, my husband and I nest like crazy before the births of our children.
 And we love house projects.
 So our favorite thing is to make a list of all the little things we both want to finish while we’re in the final weeks of pregnancy.
 Little things like, organize the pantry or put up curtains in this room, or clean out our storage and sell stuff on our neighborhood classifieds.
 But “little things” is key, because you don’t want to have a wall torn down when baby arrives.
 All projects should have the ability to wrap up quickly.